efekvacuum/solana-sos-game/CODE_STANDARDS.md

-# Code standards for the 2030 Next.js app
+# Code standards - Vacuumlabs Typescript code

-Each developer that contributes code to the 2030 calculator repo is expected to follow these code standards.
+Each developer that contributes code is expected to follow these code standards.
 This document is the single source of truth on how we write code as a team.

 During reviews of pull requests, the reviewer should use this document as a base on how the code should be written.